silvacms/documentation/source/getting-started-with-silva.rst

      where an author or editor can add, delete and modify content in the Silva site.

+   *ZMI*
+     The ZMI, or Zope Management Interface, is the Zope user interface were administrators (called Managers) can configure the advanced settings of Silva.
+Regular Silva user don't have access to this interface.

 .. note::

    You can add more than one *Silva Root* (or Silva instance) in one